danieldurnea/FBI-tools/Readme.md

 K𝚊𝚛𝚖𝚊 𝚟𝟸 is a Passive Open Source Intelligence. : (OSINT) Automated Reconnaissance (framework) https://github.com/Dheerajmadhukar/karma_v2

+Toutatis is a tool that allows you to extract information from instagrams accounts such as e-mails, phone numbers and more. : https://github.com/megadose/toutatis

 Octosuite :-- Advanced Github OSINT Framework. : https://github.com/rly0nheart/octosuite

 Google Chrome forensic tool to process, analyze and visualize browsing artifacts. : https://github.com/ChmaraX/forensix